OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 ### B. Animating and `anim.json` <a name="animating"/>

 You can use `anim.json` files to create your own animations.
+The game can be unresponsive depending on the amount of object frame needed to load.
 Example file:
 ```json
 {